-- Stress engineer is always there to review flexibility but piping designer uses best judgment and coordinates with stress engineer as needed to design a flexible and stable pipe route upfront.
+- The stress engineer is always there to review flexibility but the piping designer uses his best judgment and coordinates with the stress engineer as needed to design a flexible and stable pipe route upfront.

-- Understanding stress and flexibility concepts will help designer in reducing cycle time for the preparation of an effective layout which is acceptable to the stress engineer.
+- Understanding stress and flexibility concepts will help designers in reducing cycle time for the preparation of an effective layout that is acceptable to the stress engineer.

 - Increases the technical expertise of the designer in piping layout and design and also gives a good understanding of pipe supporting norms.

-- Will lead to better design, more effective and accurate material take-off & shorter schedule.
+- This will lead to better design, more effective and accurate material take-off & shorter schedule.

-- Pump suction and discharge piping (High temp and sizes ≥ 12” more critical)
+- Pump suction and discharge piping (High temperature and sizes ≥ 12” more critical)